Petition to the Mayor-updated.

 No new projects appear to be ready for 24/25.
 IWBC will be asking the Managing Director Ryann Midei for a more detailed budget breakdown for the next four years, to see if any plans hidden away.

-Inner West Council and the State Government have come up with a plan to make the default speed limit on most roads 40 KM/hr .
+Inner West Council and the State Government have come up with a plan to make the default speed limit on most Inner West roads 40 KM/hr .
 They say some 30 K zones will be considered.
 The State Roads and Classified Roads that are now 50 or 60 K are proposed to remain at 50 or 60, despite many not being up to standard with regard to cycling infrastructure, and a trend to changing 60 to 50 on State roads over the past ten years.
-Most serious injuries occur on these higher speed roads. [see Note below]
+Most serious injuries occur on these higher speed roads.
+[Some 60 Km/h roads have recently been lowered to 50, see Note below]

 IWBC made a submission, criticising the proposal on a number of grounds.